Monday Night War: WCW/ECW revivals and retrospectives

-In 2004, WWE produced a DVD called The Monday Night Wars.
+In 2004, WWE produced a DVD called The Monday Night War.
 Two hours in length, the DVD left out a large portion of the "war", breaking off around 1997 before jumping straight to the post-WCW era of WWE.
 The objectivity of the DVD's content was questioned, as some believed the documentary was simply telling the WWE side of the story.
 On August 25, 2009, WWE released The Rise and Fall of WCW on DVD.
 The DVD looks back at the roots of WCW during the days of Georgia Championship Wrestling and Mid-Atlantic Championship Wrestling, to the glory days of Monday Nitro and the nWo, and to its demise and sale to WWE.
 With the launch of the WWE Network in 2014, much of WCW's and ECW's video libraries have been made available to subscribers.

 In 2014, Sting would make his first appearance in WWE, interrupting the Survivor Series main event.
 Sting was the last major WCW star to never wrestle for WWE.
 At WrestleMania 31, Sting would face Triple H in a no disqualification match.
 The match was interrupted by the stables of WCW's nWo and WWE's DX, leading to a brawl between them and Sting's defeat in his first match in the company.
-Despite Sting having cut a promo on Raw saying the match would not be about the war between the companies "because that would be ridiculous at this point", the match finish has been interpreted as a desire of McMahon to reiterate his victory in the Monday Night Wars, with Scott Hall commenting, "That's Vince just reminding you who won, even if he's going to make money the other way".
+Despite Sting having cut a promo on Raw saying the match would not be about the war between the companies "because that would be ridiculous at this point", the match finish has been interpreted as a desire of McMahon to reiterate his victory in the Monday Night War, with Scott Hall commenting, "That's Vince just reminding you who won, even if he's going to make money the other way".

+The Monday Night Wars has been the subject of the fifth episode in the first season of WWE Rivals which aired on August 7, 2022.

-Post-Monday Night Wars competition
+Post-Monday Night War competition

-As a result of the Monday Night Wars, professional wrestling became a prime-time tradition on Monday nights in America.
+As a result of the Monday Night War, professional wrestling became a prime-time tradition on Monday nights in America.
 It also lessened the prevalence of squash matches (where star wrestlers would defeat jobbers) on television, as both companies were compelled to show competitive, pay-per-view quality matches on a weekly basis in an effort to increase ratings.
-The Monday Night Wars resulted in the creation of millions of new wrestling viewers, and are commonly referred to as professional wrestling's most recent boom period.
+The Monday Night War resulted in the creation of millions of new wrestling viewers, and are commonly referred to as professional wrestling's most recent boom period.
 Stars such as Stone Cold Steve Austin, The Rock, Bill Goldberg and Sting became household names, and some attempted to parlay their newfound fame into other mediums and found success in them, much like Hulk Hogan of the 1980s and early 1990s: notable examples being Mick Foley, who became a New York Times best selling author with the first volume of his autobiography, Have a Nice Day, and Dwayne "The Rock" Johnson, who branched out to become one of the highest grossing actors of all time.